filipnaudot/lightbench/api/README.md

     "response": "The capital of France is Paris."
 }
 ```
 Here, `generation` contains the formatted full-context response.
-And `response` contains the string version of the latest model response.
+And `response` contains the string version of the most recent model response.

 ---